Before The Phone I Stared

 I stared into the whirligig wake of my past

-I stared into my Wild West of my future
+I stared into the wild west of my future

 I stared at scrapbook pictures and wished I was in all of them